 5.2.5.2 Security requirements

-The 5G PKMF for commercial services and for public safety services, provides the security keys and security material impacting the ProSe-related network operations to the ProSe-enabled UE as discovery of a UE-to-network relay and PC5 communication with a UE-to-network relay.
+The 5G PKMF for commercial services and for public safety services, provides the security keys and security material impacting the 5G ProSe-related network operations to the 5G ProSe-enabled UE for discovery of a 5G ProSe UE-to-Network Relay and PC5 communication with a 5G ProSe UE-to-Network Relay.

-The ProSe-enabled UE and the 5G PKMF shall mutually authenticate each other.
+The 5G ProSe-enabled UE and the 5G PKMF shall mutually authenticate each other.

-The 5G system shall support that the transmission of the security keys and security material between the 5G PKMF and the ProSe-enabled UE shall be integrity protected.
+The 5G System shall support that the transmission of the security keys and security material between the 5G PKMF and the 5G ProSe-enabled UE shall be integrity protected.

-The 5G system shall support that the transmission of the security keys and security material between the 5G PKMF and the ProSe-enabled UE shall be confidentiality protected.
+The 5G System shall support that the transmission of the security keys and security material between the 5G PKMF and the 5G ProSe-enabled UE shall be confidentiality protected.

-The 5G system shall support that the transmission of the security keys and security material between the 5G PKMF and the ProSe-enabled UE shall be protected from replays.
+The 5G System shall support that the transmission of the security keys and security material between the 5G PKMF and the 5G ProSe-enabled UE shall be protected from replays.

-The 5G system shall support that the transmission of the UE identity on the PC8 interface.shall be confidentiality protected.
+The 5G System shall support that the transmission of the UE identity on the PC8 interface shall be confidentiality protected.

 5.2.5.3 Security procedures for PC8 using GBA